imjoy-team/kaibu-utils/README.md

-# kaibu-geojson-utils
+# kaibu-utils

-A set of utility functions for working with GeoJSON annotations in [Kaibu](https://kaibu.org).
+A set of utility functions for working with [Kaibu](https://kaibu.org).

 ## Create a new repository

 - Create a [new repository](https://github.com/new) and select `imjoy-team/imjoy-python-template` as template repository.
 - Clone your new repository.
-- Search and replace all occurrences of `kaibu-geojson-utils`.
-Replace `kaibu-geojson-utils` with the name of the new repository.
+- Search and replace all occurrences of `kaibu-utils`.
+Replace `kaibu-utils` with the name of the new repository.
 - Add package requirements in `install_requires` in [`setup.py`](setup.py) and in [`requirements.txt`](requirements.txt) as needed.
 - Update this `README.md` with a description and instructions for your new repository.